Disordered Parity Anomalous Semimetal

-The anomalous Hall effect and its quantized version are well-known phenomena in ferromagnets, arising from the spin-orbit coupling \cite{Nagaosa2010:RMP,Xiao2010:RPM,Chang2023:RMP}.
-In metallic ferromagnets, the Hall conductivity is typically non-quantized and can be expressed as an integral of the Berry curvature over the occupied electron states \cite{Haldane2004:PRL}.
-Recent studies have proposed the possible realziation of one half quantization of the Hall conductivity in systems with gapless Wilson fermions, which can be regarded as a topological invariant for a parity anomalous semimetal (PAS) \cite{Fu2022:npjQM}.
-It was reported that the measured Hall conductivity approaches one-half in a semi-magnetic structure of Cr-doped topological insulator $\mathrm{(Bi,Sb)_{2}\mathrm{Te}_{3}}$ \cite{Mogi2022:NatPhys}.
-The system exhibits a band structure with a single gapless surface Dirac cone of electrons in the first Brillouin zone, which gives rise to the half quantization of the Hall conductivity \cite{Zou2022:PRB,Zou2023:PRB,Wang2024:PRB}.
-This phenomenon bears a similarity to the parity anomaly of massless Dirac fermions in quantum field theory \cite{Qi2011:RMP,Redlich1984:PRD,Semenoff1984:PRL,Shen2024:coshare}.
-Due to existence of a finite Fermi surface and nonzero longitudinal conductivity, the PAS is apparently distinct from the quantum anomalous Hall effect and fractional quantum anomalous Hall effect observed in an insulating phase, which are characterized by the Chern numbers and emergence of the chiral edge states \cite{Thouless1982:PRL,Haldane1988:PRL,Yu2010:Science,Chu2011:PRB,Chang2013:Science,Checkelsky2014:NatPhys,XXD2023:Nat1,XXD2023:Nat2,Lu2024:Nat}.
-Consequently, there has been a significant research effort to comprehend the origins of this effect, with numerous studies focusing on topics such as the realization, robustness, and dissipative properties of the half quantized Hall effect \cite{Gong2023:NSR,Yang2023:CommPhys,Ning2023:PRB,Wang2024:PRB,Wan2024:PRB,Zhou2024:PRL}.
+\textit{Introduction}---In ferromagnets, the anomalous Hall effect and its quantized form are widely recognized, stemming from the combined influence of spin-orbit coupling and ferromagnetism \citep{Nagaosa2010:RMP,Xiao2010:RPM,shen2012topological,Chang2023:RMP}.
+While most previous research has centered on the quantum anomalous Hall effect in gapped systems with integer topological invariants, the systematic investigation of semi-metallic systems with half-integer topological invariants has only been undertaken in recent years \citep{Fu2022:npjQM,Zou2022:PRB,Zou2023:PRB,Wang2024:PRB,Fu2024:NC,Fu2025:CommPhys}.
+It was then reported that the measured Hall conductivity approaches one-half in a semi-magnetic structure of Cr-doped topological insulator $\mathrm{(Bi,Sb)_{2}\mathrm{Te}_{3}}$ \citep{Mogi2022:NatPhys}.
+This experimental system constitutes a physical realization of PAS, exhibiting a band structure with a single gapless surface Dirac cone of electrons in the first Brillouin zone, thereby manifesting the parity anomaly \citep{Qi2011:RMP,Redlich1984:PRD,Semenoff1984:PRL,Shen2024:coshare} and leading to the half quantization of the Hall conductivity \citep{Fu2022:npjQM,Zou2022:PRB,Zou2023:PRB,Wang2024:PRB}.
+Due to existence of a finite Fermi surface and nonzero longitudinal conductivity, the PAS is apparently distinct from the quantum anomalous Hall effect and fractional quantum anomalous Hall effect observed in an insulating phase, which are characterized by the Chern numbers and emergence of the chiral edge states \citep{Thouless1982:PRL,Haldane1988:PRL,Yu2010:Science,Chu2011:PRB,Chang2013:Science,Checkelsky2014:NatPhys,XXD2023:Nat1,XXD2023:Nat2,Lu2024:Nat}.
+Consequently, there has been a significant research effort to comprehend the origins of this effect, with numerous studies focusing on topics such as the realization, robustness, and dissipative properties of the half-quantized Hall effect \citep{Gong2023:NSR,Yang2023:CommPhys,Ning2023:PRB,Wang2024:PRB,Wan2024:PRB,Zhou2024:PRL}.